secretflow/scql/docs/topics/system/intro.rst

 Architecture
 ------------

 The SCQL system supports both centralized and P2P modes.
 The centralized model relies on a trusted party, but the deployment and configuration process is simpler; P2P does not need to rely on a trusted party.
+See :doc:`/topics/system/deploy-arch` for details.

 The following introduction will be carried out in centralized mode, For P2P mode, please refer to :doc:`/topics/system/intro-p2p`